dantaki/mMBA/lecture1/README.md

 ## Lecture 1: July 6, 2017

 ### Strategy Course
- * Peicemeal strategy -> A Mess
+ * Piecemeal strategy -> A Mess

 Understanding strategic terminology is important

 * Strategy
   * Complex but make it specific to your needs
   * Very Specific
-    * deadlines, plans, nonambiguous
+    * deadlines, plans, unambiguous
   * Building relationships
     *
   * Plan for growth